 18. I thank my God, I speak in tongues more than all of you;

 ¶20.
-Brothers, do not be children in your thinking; but in evil, be children, and in thinking, be mature.
+Brothers, do not be children in your thinking; rather, be children in evil, and in thinking, be mature.

-23. So then, if the whole Assembly come together in the same place, and everyone speaks in tongues, when ignorant or unbelieving people come in, will they not say that you have lost your mind?
+23. So then, if the whole Assembly comes together in the same place and everyone speaks in tongues, when ignorant or unbelieving people come in, will they not say that you have lost your mind?